 June 7, 2018

-According to the business survey conducted by Statistics Denmark, business confidence in November mirrored October’s reading, coming in at two points.
+According to the business survey conducted by Statistics Denmark, business confidence among manufacturing firms improved in February, after briefly dropping into negative territory in January.

-The consumer confidence index released by Statistics Denmark bounced back to 7.6 points in November, up from 7.1 points in October, following three consecutive months of declines.
+The consumer confidence index released by Statistics Denmark inched up to 8.5 points in February from 8.2 points in January, reaching a seven-month high.